samueltauil/microbit-mcp/README.md

 ## Setup

-1. Flash the `src/microbit/main.py` program to your micro:bit
+1. Flash the `src/microbit/main.py` program to your micro:bit (works with both v1 and v2)
 2. Connect the micro:bit via USB
 3. Run the MCP server: `uv run microbit-mcp`
 4. Configure your MCP client to connect to this server

+### micro:bit Version Support

+This MCP server supports both micro:bit v1 and v2 boards:

+- **micro:bit v1**: Uses UART-based serial communication
+- **micro:bit v2**: Uses stdin-based serial communication with enhanced port detection

+The firmware automatically detects the micro:bit version and adapts its communication method accordingly.

 ### Command Line Options